 - Bile acids – these are produced by the liver and are important in the digestion of fat in the intestine.
 In liver disease and where there is obstruction to the flow of bile, bile acid concentrations in the blood may be elevated.
 While elevated liver enzymes can give information about liver damage, the bile acid test generally gives some information about liver function.

 - Haematology – looking at the red and white cells present in the blood - this may give some indications about potential underlying infections or inflammation in the liver.

 - Proteins in the blood

 Results of blood tests may help confirm the presence of liver disease, but it can be difficult to assess the severity or extent of disease from these tests alone, and they will not reveal the underlying cause.
-Some of the blood changes can also occur with other diseases as well such as diabetes mellitus and hyperthyroidism, so further tests may also need to be done to look for other diseases.
+Some of the blood changes can also occur with other diseases as well such as diabetes mellitus and hyperthyroidism, so further tests may also be required to rule these out.

-Evaluation of the liver by X-rays (to assess the liver size) and by ultrasound (to evaluate the size and structure of the liver and to loo for any evidence of obstruction to flow of bile) can be very helpful in helping to narrow down potential causes of liver disease
+Evaluation of the liver by X-rays (to assess the liver size) and by ultrasound (to evaluate the size and structure of the liver and to look for any evidence of obstruction to flow of bile) can be very helpful in helping to narrow down potential causes of liver disease.

 Common liver diseases in cats

 Cats can suffer from a wide range of liver diseases which is why a liver biopsy can be so important in determining the underlying cause and finding the most appropriate treatment.
 Some important conditions include:

 This is a bacterial infection within the liver causing inflammation.
 It is usually a result of bacteria migrating up the bile duct and into the liver from the small intestine.
 It can sometimes be seen with concurrent pancreatic and intestinal disease.
 Diagnosis requires a liver biopsy as well as culture of the liver biopsy (or a sample of bile from the gall bladder).